Trafalgar Park, Wiltshire: Since 1948

 In 1948, the 5th Earl Nelson sold the house and its remaining 3,415 acres for an estimated £58,000 to John Osborne, 11th Duke of Leeds, whose brother-in-law Oliver Lyttelton, 1st Viscount Chandos, lived there while he was an MP.
 The Duke's son-in-law, Viscount Chandos, was installed as sitting tenant in the house, which he eventually bought with only 10 acres of land when the rest of the estate was sold to the neighbouring Longford Castle estate in 1953.
 Lyttleton lived there until 1971, when banker Jeremy Pinckney bought the house for an estimated £75,000.
 A series of others bought and sold Trafalgar Park over the following years.
 Pinckney lived there for six years, after which he sold the estate to Tertius Murray Thriepland in 1978.
 In 1992 the house was sold to a Swedish hotelier Gunnar Bengtsson.

 The house was recorded as Grade I listed in 1960.

 Michael Wade of Besso Limited bought the house in 1995, by which time it needed extensive restoration.
 The renovation of the estate began after enough, some 33 acres, parkland had been returned from the Longford Castle Estate.
 The south stable has been converted into offices.
 According to Country Life, it was Wade who renamed Trafalgar House as Trafalgar Park.

 Films made at the estate include 28 Days Later, Sense and Sensibility and Amazing Grace.
 Conferences and day-away board meetings are held here throughout the year, as are charity fundraisers.
 Over the years the Park has been host to associations such as the National Trust, The Civic Trust and the Salisbury Hospice.
 Tours are sometimes arranged although the house is closed to the public.

 In January 2017, it was listed for sale at £12 million.
-As of 2021, it is listed for sale at £11 million.
+As of 2021, it is listed for sale as "fully restored" at £11 million.